daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

             if isinstance(gen, types.GeneratorType):
 {% endhighlight %}

-Lets go over this `execute` function.
+Let's go over this `execute` function.
 This function can be a bit tricky to wrap your head around.
 Notice that it has an optional `input_` argument.
 This argument changes the behavior drastically.

-When no input is given, we will make the coroutine advance to the first yield and recieve an `AsyncTask` from it.
+When no input is given, we will make the coroutine advance to the first yield and receive an `AsyncTask` from it.

 {% highlight python %}
                 # no input given